Book of Resolutions: New Developments in Genetic Science

 D. From creation to redemption and salvation

-Redemption and salvation become realities by divine grace as we respond in faith to God's action in Jesus Christ to defeat the powers of sin that enslave the human spirit and thwart the realization of God's purposes for creation.
-Jesus Christ is the incarnation of God's eternal Word and wisdom.
-His redemptive life, ministry, death, resurrection, and sending of the Spirit reveal God's vision for humanity.
-Having distorted God's good intention for us in creation, we now are called to be conformed to God's true image in Jesus Christ.
+Redemption and salvation become realities by divine grace as we respond in faith to God’s action in Jesus Christ to defeat the powers of sin that enslave the human spirit and thwart the realization of God’s purposes for creation.
+Having distorted God’s good intention for us in creation, we now are called to be conformed to God’s true image in Jesus Christ.

-Through the affirmation of the goodness of creation and the saving work of Christ, God has claimed all persons as beloved sons and daughters with inherent worth and dignity.
-Therefore, we understand that our worth as children of God is irrespective of genetic qualities, personal attributes, or achievements.
-Barriers and prejudices based on biological characteristics fracture the human family and distort God's goal for humanity.
 The community of Christ bears witness to the truth that all persons have unity by virtue of having been redeemed by Christ.
 Such unity respects and embraces genetic diversity, which accounts for many differences among people.
 Love and justice, which the Scriptures uplift and which Jesus Christ supremely expresses, require that the worth and dignity of the defenseless be preserved and protected.
-As the community of Christ, the church seeks to embody love and justice and to give of itself on behalf of the powerless and voiceless.

 III.
 Issues in the Development of Genetic Research and Technology

 The food we eat, the health care we receive, how crimes are prosecuted, our biological traits, and the environment in which we live are all affected by research and developments in genetic science.
-As stewards of and participants in life and its resources, we seek to understand, to evaluate, and to utilize responsibly the emerging genetic technologies in accordance with our finite understanding of God's purposes for creation.
-The divine purpose includes justice, health, and peace for all persons, and the integrity and ecological balance of creation.
+As stewards of and participants in life and its resources, we seek to understand, to evaluate, and to utilize responsibly the emerging genetic technologies in accordance with our finite understanding of God’s purposes for creation.
 The uses of genetic science have the potential for promoting as well as thwarting these aspects of the divine purpose.

 A major dimension of the biological revolution is genetic science.
-Less than fifty years ago, the actual genetic substance of living cells, DNA, was firmly identified.
+Fewer than fifty years ago, the actual genetic substance of living cells, DNA, was firmly identified.
 Now, altering DNA in plants and animals, even humans, in order to correct disorders or to introduce characteristics that are more desirable is being done.
 Genetic developments in medicine and agriculture promise to alter the very nature of society, the natural environment, and even human nature.
-Christians must evaluate these developments in light of our basic understanding of God as creator and of humans as stewards of creation, including technology.

 V. The Patenting of Life Forms